Inventhrice/calorieTracker/README.md

 ### Frontend
 This does not come with docker instructions, as I recommend you use npm on your local machine.
 Please follow the relavent instructions under the "Building > From Source" section.

+Make sure you modify the API_URL variable in /app/frontend_src/js/auth.js

 ### Backend
 Execute `docker compose -f docker-compose.dev.yml up -d calrouter`.